microsoft/agogosml/sample_apps/mleap/README.rst

 ============================

 This documentation walks the user through an MLeap model app example.

 This examples includes:

-- Databricks setup
+- Training and serializing ML Model with Spark and MLeap
-- Creation of Spark Model
+- Training model on Azure Databricks
-- Creation of custom transformer in Scala
+- Creation of Custom Transformer for MLeap in Scala
-- Serving of the Model
+- Serving the Model

 Requirements to Run Locally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~